 and the result this time cannot be fetched from any of the aggregated tables, so it comes directly from the DirectQuery source table: FactInternetSales

-In the last example; query hits the DirectQuery table in the data source:
+In the last example; the query hits the DirectQuery table in the data source:

 Power BI is switching nicely between layers of aggregated tables without you noticing it.
-All the above operations happening behind the scene.
-The user will just have the feeling that one table (FactInternetSales) is serving all queries and the query response time would be super fast (with the help of aggregations).
+All the above operations are happening behind the scene.
+The user will feel that one table (FactInternetSales) is serving all queries, and the query response time will be super fast (with the help of aggregations).

-Aggregation can be implemented in multiple levels to even speed up the performance faster and faster.
-If there is a specific combination of dimension fields that used a lot in visualizations by users, that combination is a good candidate for aggregation.
-Depends on the size of the aggregation table, the precedence of that should be followed.
+Aggregation can be implemented on multiple levels to speed up the performance faster and faster.
+If a specific combination of dimension fields is used a lot in user visualisations, that combination is a good candidate for aggregation.
+Depending on the size of the aggregation table, precedence should be followed.
 Please let me know in the comments below if you have any questions about aggregations.